BlockchainCommons/torgap/Docs/FAQ.md

 ### What are the Advantages of Tor?

 Tor is often used for its _identity pseudonymity_ : a client doesn't know who or what a server is, other than its onion address, and the converse is also true.
 This thwarts surveillance and enables privacy for the user.
 For users of the Tor browser, this means that web sites don't know who they are, and users don't know where a web site is.
 Perhaps more importantly, third-party eavesdroppers can't see what site the end-user is accessing.
 For users of other Tor hidden services, again the server can't track the user and the user can't track the server.
 There is also strong _service anonymity_: third parties can't even see what services are being accessed, whereas the open internet would reveal that, even on an encrypted connection.

 In addition, there are strong _non-correlation_ advantages.
 Web sites protected by Tor are all segregated, meaning that a user can't be tracked from one site to another, as occurs on the public web using cookies and/or IP addresses.
-Similarly, the uage of other hidden services can't be connected to each other.
-This non-correlation can also support _security_, though that requires a largely Tor-focused architecture, as is being created by Blockchain Commons.
+Similarly, the usage of other hidden services can't be connected to each other.
+This non-correlation can also support _security_ and _censorship resistance_, though those require a largely Tor-focused architecture, as is being created by Blockchain Commons.

+Finally, the segregation of Torgapped services also creates a _separation of interests_: different keys and other information is maintained at different locations, reducing honeypots on the internet.
+It also leads to _reduced single points-of-failure_.

 ### How Does Blockchain Commons Use Tor?